Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Results

 \subsection{System Performance Evaluation}

-To verify the performance of the impedance acquisition device, the collected data was initially reviewed.
-In a water tank with a bottom diameter of 20 cm, 3 cm of water with a conductivity of 150 $\mu\text{S}/\text{cm}$ was added, and no objects were placed inside the tank.
-The impedance acquisition device was used to collect impedance data under two measurement modes: four-terminal serial and four-terminal semi-parallel, with a frequency range set from 8 kHz to 100 kHz.
-To avoid frequency leakage, when using a 16 MHz external crystal oscillator, the frequency was set to integer multiples of 1 MHz/1024.
-Fig.\ref{fig-15} shows the data collected at 9766 Hz and 97656 Hz under the two measurement modes.
+To assess the performance of the impedance acquisition device, experiments were conducted using a circular water tank with a 20 cm bottom diameter and a height of 5 cm.
+Sixteen metal electrodes were evenly arranged around the tank.
+The tank was filled with water to a depth of approximately 3 cm, and no foreign objects were introduced during the measurements.
+Impedance measurements were then performed in the four-terminal parallel mode over a frequency range of 8–100 kHz.
+To reduce frequency leakage, the excitation frequencies were chosen as integer multiples of 1 MHz/1024 when using a 16 MHz crystal oscillator.

-From the data acquisition results, it can be observed that the data quality was high across both measurement modes, which preliminarily verifies that the device supports a working frequency up to 97656 Hz.

-Subsequently, under the same experimental conditions, the system's signal-to-noise ratio (SNR) and relative standard deviation (RSD) were measured in the water tank.
-For each frequency, 100 measurements were taken to calculate the SNR and RSD.
-The SNR was calculated using Eq.\ref{eq：25} \cite{halter2008broadband}.
+At each frequency, 100 measurements were repeated to determine the signal-to-noise ratio (SNR) and the relative standard deviation (RSD).
+The SNR and RSD were calculated using Eq.\ref{eq：11} and Eq.\ref{eq：12}, respectively.

-Where $Z_i$ represents the value of each measurement, $\bar{Z}$ is their average, and N is the total number of measurements (in this case, N = 100).
-The $\sum_{i=1}^{N} Z_i^2$ in the formula represents the total signal strength, and $\sum_{i=1}^{N} (Z_i - \bar{Z})^2$ represents the noise component.
-The RSD was calculated using Eq.\ref{eq：26} \cite{halter2008broadband}.
+In this context, $Z_i$ represents the value obtained from the i-th measurement, $\bar{Z}$ denotes the average of all measurements, and N is the total number of measurements, which is 100 in this study.

-Where $Z_i$ represents the value of each measurement, $\bar{Z}$ is their average, and N is the total number of measurements (again, N = 100).
-The standard deviation $\sqrt{\frac{1}{N} \sum_{i=1}^{N} (Z_i - \bar{Z})^2}$ of the measurement data, divided by the mean $\bar{Z}$, indicates the degree of dispersion or variability of the data.

-Fig.\ref{fig-16}(a) and Fig.\ref{fig-16}(b) show the SNR and RSD at various frequencies, respectively.
-In both the four-terminal serial and four-terminal semi-parallel measurement modes, the SNR values remain between 50 dB and 70 dB, while the RSD values stay below 0.4\% across all frequencies.
-This indicates that the measurement data exhibit small fluctuations and high stability.
+As shown in Fig.\ref{fig-11}(a) and Fig.\ref{fig-11}(b), the SNR and RSD at different frequencies are presented.
+The SNR ranges from 50 to 70 dB, and the RSD is less than 0.3\% across all frequencies, demonstrating small data fluctuations and good measurement stability.

-Finally, under the same experimental conditions, the system's reciprocity error (RE) was measured in the water tank using adjacent excitation and adjacent measurement modes.
-The RE was calculated using Eq.\ref{eq：27} \cite{shi2018high}.
+Subsequently, using the same experimental conditions, the reciprocity error (RE) of the system was measured in the adjacent excitation–adjacent measurement mode, and the RE was calculated using Eq.\ref{eq：13}.